How to Dispose of an Old Shed and Get a New One

 - What features are important in a shed?

 A brand new large Keter shed is an amazing buy.
 It can help you have enough storage to declutter your home, finally move the cars back into the garage or take some pressure off your storage room.
-Keter sheds come with an impressive array of features.
+Keter sheds come with an impressive array of features and you can add on different shed parts to customize it to your needs.
 Many of the larger sheds even have windows and box planters.
 One of our very favorite ones is the Oakland 11x7.5 shed.
 It has windows, planters, double doors, and a sturdy floor; it is also weather-resistant.
 So, it won’t crack, peel or rust like your old rickety shed.

 If you need something a little smaller than the Oakland 11x7.5, consider one of Keter’s medium sheds.
 They also have the same durability and many of the same features as the larger sheds.
 Some of them even have windows!
 You won’t have double doors on most of the medium-sized sheds, but they are still great for storing gardening tools, bikes, grilling equipment, pool toys, and much more.